paperless-ngx/paperless-ngx/docs/setup.rst

         $ docker-compose down

 2. Do a backup for two purposes: If something goes wrong, you still have your data.
-Second, if you don't like paperless-ng, you can switch back to paperless.
+Second, if you don't like paperless-ngx, you can switch back to paperless.

-3. Download the latest release of paperless-ng.
-You can either go with the docker-compose files from `here <https://github.com/jonaswinkler/paperless-ng/tree/master/docker/compose>`__ or clone the repository to build the image yourself (see :ref:`above <setup-docker_build>`).
+3. Download the latest release of paperless-ngx.
+You can either go with the docker-compose files from `here <https://github.com/paperless-ngx/paperless-ngx/tree/master/docker/compose>`__ or clone the repository to build the image yourself (see :ref:`above <setup-docker_build>`).
-    You can either replace your current paperless folder or put paperless-ng in a different location.
+    You can either replace your current paperless folder or put paperless-ngx in a different location.

     .. caution::

         Paperless-ng includes a ``.env`` file.
-This will set the project name for docker compose to ``paperless``, which will also define the name of the volumes by paperless-ng.
-However, if you experience that paperless-ng is not using your old paperless volumes, verify the names of your volumes with
+This will set the project name for docker compose to ``paperless``, which will also define the name of the volumes by paperless-ngx.
+However, if you experience that paperless-ngx is not using your old paperless volumes, verify the names of your volumes with

         .. code:: shell-session